The Efficiency vs. Accuracy Trade-off: Optimizing RAG-Enhanced LLM Recommender Systems Using Multi-Head Early Exit: Inference Acceleration: Dynamic Predictive Exiting

-\textbf{Notations.} The typical architectures of LLMs comprise $N$ transformer layers and a language head $\textrm{Head}(\cdot)$ for predicting the next-word distribution.
-Given a sequence of tokens $\{x_1, \dots, x_{t-1} \}$ as input, the standard decoding process for LLMs is described as below:

-where $h^{(N)}_{t-1}$ represents the mature hidden states that have already processed by the $N$-th layer (i.e., the final layer) and $p(x_{t}|x_{<t})$ denotes the standard prediction distribution from which the next token $x_t$ is expected to be sampled.

-\textbf{Early Exit.} Early exit has proven to be an effective technique to interpret the evolution of predicting preferences across model layers in LLMs, even without special training process~\citep{dola,earlyexit2,earlyexit3}.
+This early exit methodology has proven effective in capturing the evolving dynamics of prediction preferences across different model layers in LLMs, functioning efficiently even without specialized training ~\citep{dola,earlyexit2,earlyexit3}.
 By applying the language head to the immature hidden states of the intermediate layers, we can calculate the probability of the next token solely conditioned on $h^{(j)}_{t-1}, j \in \{0, \dots, N-1 \}$, without finishing the entire inference process:

-While effectively analyzing the layer-wise predictive trends in LLMs, it's widely acknowledged that the intermediate hidden states in LLMs exhibit an unavoidable information gap (i.e., distribution shift) compared to the final hidden states, leading to an unacceptable trade-off between efficency and response quality~\citep{prediction1,prediction2}.
-In the following section, we introduce additional language heads and propose a customized fine-tuning scheme for them.
+Despite the advantages of this layer-wise predictive analysis in LLMs, it is widely recognized that intermediate hidden states typically present a significant information gap (i.e., distribution shift) compared to the final hidden states, leading to an unacceptable trade-off between efficency and response quality~\citep{prediction1,prediction2}.
+To address this issue, in the following section, we introduce additional language heads and propose a customized fine-tuning scheme for them.
 These fine-tuned language head can better ``understand'' the hidden states of earlier layers, thereby mitigating the information gap.